-Capitalize individual letters
+15. Capitalize individual letters

 Hitting Caps Lock and then typing a letter in capital and then hitting Caps Lock again to turn off capitalization can be annoying when you are typing a long text.
-Well, you can easily capitalize individual letters in the iOS keyboard by holding the Caps Lock key and dragging to the letter you want to capitalize.
+Well, you can easily capitalize specific letters in the iOS keyboard by holding the Caps Lock key and dragging to the letter you want to capitalize.

-Set up your own shortcuts
+16. Set up your own shortcuts

 iOS even lets you create your very own keyboard shortcuts.
 You can head over to Settings->General->Keyboard->Text Replacement.
 Here, you can add shortcuts like “wru” and phrase for the shortcut “Where are you?”.
 So, when you type “wru”, it will be automatically converted to “Where are you?”.
 How cool is that?